tako0614/takomusic/README.md

 ## Status

-The v3 core compiler/evaluator and IR normalization are implemented.
-Renderer plugins and profile-based rendering are still pending.
-See `PLAN.md` for the roadmap.
+The v3 core compiler/evaluator, IR normalization, and renderer plugin host are implemented. `mf render` requires an external renderer plugin to be installed.

 ## Example (.mf)